 Do Male Fertility Supplements Work?

-Drastic measures are not always necessary, where sometimes nutritional changes can help get things moving.
+Drastic measures are not always necessary, whereas sometimes nutritional changes can help get things moving.
 Studies have shown that some ingredients contained in supplements can increase sperm number and health.
 If you are a man with fertility problems, read on for information on supplements that can make a real difference.

-An amino acid found in the body, L-carnitine is an antioxidant.
-That means that it protects cells from particles called free radicals that can cause damage and disease.
+An amino acid found in the body, L-carnitine is an antioxidant that protects cells from particles called free radicals that can cause damage and disease.
 L-carnitine helps “energize” cells by transporting fatty acids into the cell’s mitochondria.
 In the case of sperm cells, L-carnitine has been shown in limited studies to increase sperm count and motility.
 The amount of the supplement is important, however.
 More than 2g per day decreases the body’s ability to absorb it, and there has been some evidence that high doses of L-carnitine can contribute to heart disease.
 Make sure your supplement contains around 1.5g for optimal benefit.

 Zinc and Folate